info-beamer/package-magic-video-wall/README.md

 in any way you want.
 If you're using Pi4 devices, you can connect two screens to each Pi4.
-Otherwise with older Pis you'll need once Pi per screen.
+Otherwise with older Pis you'll need one Pi per screen.

 Content on your video wall can be images or videos.
 Due to how videos are rendered, the resolution